 Phillips head and flat head are the two main screwdriver types.
-While flat head screws are still used in certain carpentry applications and with antique furniture, Phillips has mainly replaced the flathead screwdriver.
+While flat head screws are still used in specific carpentry applications and with antique furniture, Phillips has mainly replaced the flathead screwdriver.
 Less common but still popular screw heads include square, Torx, and Allen.

 That depends on the application.
 For everyday use, the Phillips head screwdriver is best as the vast majority of screws one will encounter are Phillips head screws.
-That said, if you’re using a power driver, square or Torx head have less cam-out than a Phillips head screwdriver, allowing for more torque and speed with less cam-out.
+That said, if you’re using a power driver, square or Torx heads have less cam-out than a Phillips head screwdriver, allowing for more torque and speed with less cam-out.